This glossary of terms covers common phrases in PCB manufacturing. Some of these topics are covered further in our free DFM guide.

 Base Copper Weight: see Copper Foil

-Built-In Self Test: An electrical testing method that allows the tested devices to test itself with specific added-on hardware.
+Built-In Self Test: An electrical testing method that allows devices to test themselves with specific added-on hardware.

 CAM Files: The files used for manufacturing PCB including Gerber file, NC Drill file and Assembly Drawings.

 Ceramic Ball Grid Array (CBGA): A ball grid array package with a ceramic substrate.